Create an Interactive PDF with Popups

 Once you have done all the steps you can click ‘Preview’ to see the finished product.

-To clarify any steps watch the video at the top of page or feel free to leave a comment below.
+To clarify any steps watch the video at the top of page and feel free to leave a comment on its youtube page.